georgiamshaw/butternutbox2/calendar_task/README.md

 To get started with the task, ensure you have both `node` and `yarn` installed locally on your machine and both commands are available to be called.

+1. `cd calendar_task`
-1. Install the required dependencies with `yarn install`
+2. Install the required dependencies with `yarn install`
-2. Start the development server by running `yarn start`
+3. Start the development server by running `yarn start`
-3. Once the server starts successfully, you should be able to view the task on `http://localhost:3000/`
+4. Once the server starts successfully, you should be able to view the task on `http://localhost:3000/`

 ## Technical Requirements